 As you work on the computer today, remember to use your lab notebook as a record of the steps you take, the computer files that are generated and used, ideas, hypotheses, or difficulties that you encounter.

-You should get through part 4 of this lab, part 5 is provided for potential independent projects or students who wish to do more with JWatcher.
-The assignment for today is described on page 16.
+You should get through part 3 of this exercise during lab, part 4 may take longer than is allotted in one lab section but can be complete outside of lab (recording in your lab notebook still).
+Part 5 is provided for potential independent projects or students who wish to do more with JWatcher.
+The assignment for today is described on page 17.